Military history of Somalia: Campaign of the Sultanates

 With the arrival of Governor Cesare Maria De Vecchi on 15 December 1923, things began to change in Somalia, Italy had access to these areas under the successive protection treaties, but not direct rule.
 The Fascist government had direct rule only over the majority of Benadir territory.
 Given the defeat of the Dervish movement in the early 1920s, and the rise of fascism in Europe, on 1925, Mussolini gave the green light to De Vecchi to start the takeover of the northern sultanates.
 Everything was to be changed and the treaties abrogated.

 Invasion of the Hobyo Sultanate

 Italians swiftly invaded Hobyo, with Ali Yusuf Kenadiids surrender, victorious against the sultan's forces, the populace had yet to accept Italian rule without a fight.
 Commissioner Trivulzio, assigned with administering Hobyo, reported the movement of armed men towards the borders of the sultanate before and after the annexation.
 As preparations were underway to continue the Corpo Zaptié's advance into Majeerteen Sultanate, a new threat emerged.
 One of Sultan Ali Yusuf's commanders, Omar Samatar, attacked and captured Ceel Buur.
-In which he personally murdered Italian Captian Francesco Carolei, after which he cut off the captains right hand and threw it over the forts wall, to signal to his army that the rebellion was now underway.
+In which he personally murdered Italian Captain Francesco Carolei, after which he cut off the captain's right hand and threw it over the forts wall, to signal to his army that the rebellion was now underway.